top of page

 Wildfires

 The 2020 wildfires in California released twice the carbon dioxide into the atmosphere than the state’s previous 15 years of emission reductions.
 And the cost of wildfires?
-Over $100 billion since 2017, which is three times the cost to dramatically reduce this destruction.
+Over $200 billion since 2017.

-The city of Los Angeles is perpetually at risk for severe water shortages, even though it produces 30% of the state’s $3 trillion dollar economy and uses just 1.2% of the state’s water supply.
+Despite significant progress on conservation, the city of Los Angeles remains at risk for severe water shortages, even though it generates 25% of the state’s $4 trillion dollar economy and uses just 1.2% of the water supply.

-We are losing over 50,000 acres of farmland every year, with no plan to invest in a strategic farming sector, one that is resilient to the impacts of climate change on global food production.
+We are haphazardly losing 50,000 acres of farmland every year, with no clear plan to invest in a farming sector that is a strategic food security, statewide water reliability, environmental, and social equity asset.

 Vegetable Garden_edited.jpg